Piatra Mare Mountains

-The Piatra Mare Mountains (Hungarian: Nagykőhavas, German: Hohensteingebirge) is a small mountain range in Brașov County, southeast of Brașov, Romania, and also close to the resort town of Predeal.
+The Piatra Mare Mountains (Hungarian: Nagykőhavas, German: Hohensteingebirge) is a small mountain range in Brașov County, southeast of Brașov, Romania, close to the resort town of Predeal.

-Geologically the Piatra Mare Mountains stand at the southern end of the grand arc of the Eastern Carpathians, and between the inner ring of the Inner Eastern Carpathians and the outer ring of the Outer Eastern Carpathians.
+Geologically, the Piatra Mare Mountains stand at the southern end of the grand arc of the Eastern Carpathians, between the inner ring of the Inner Eastern Carpathians and the outer ring of the Outer Eastern Carpathians.
 The neighbouring Postăvarul Massif is also positioned in the same transitional area.